dkwolf1/hass-security/docs/TROUBLESHOOTING_DEVICE_COLLECTOR.md

 - https://www.truenas.com/community/threads/seagate-ironwolf-smart-test-raw_read_error_rate-seek_error_rate.68634/

 #### Seagate Raw Values are incorrect (#522)
 Basically Seagate drives are known to use a custom data format for a number of their SMART attributes.
-This causes issues with Scrutiny's threshold analysis.
+This causes issues with Hass-Security's threshold analysis.

-- The workaround is to customize the smartctl command that Scrutiny uses for your drive by [creating a collector.yaml file](https://github.com/AnalogJ/scrutiny/issues/522#issuecomment-1766727988) and "fixing" each attribute
+- The workaround is to customize the smartctl command that Hass-Security uses for your drive by [creating a collector.yaml file](https://github.com/hass-security/hass-security/issues/522#issuecomment-1766727988) and "fixing" each attribute
 - The **real "fix"** is to make sure your Seagate drive is correctly supported by smartmontools.
 See this [PR](https://github.com/smartmontools/smartmontools/pull/247)

-Sorry for the bad news, but this is a known issue and there's just not much we can do on the Scrutiny side.
+Sorry for the bad news, but this is a known issue and there's just not much we can do on the Hass-Security side.

 ## Hub & Spoke model, with multiple Hosts.

 ![multiple-host-ids image](multiple-host-ids.png)

-When deploying Scrutiny in a hub & spoke model, it can be difficult to determine exactly which node a set of devices are associated with.
+When deploying Hass-Security in a hub & spoke model, it can be difficult to determine exactly which node a set of devices are associated with.
 Thankfully the collector has a special `--host-id` flag (or `COLLECTOR_HOST_ID` env variable) that can be used to associate devices with a friendly host name.